MaxainNN/MaxainNN/README.md

 ### About Me

 Love code on Python and Java.
 Learning many things to become the decent QA Engineer!
-Also like watch movies, TV shows, anime, play games, listen music, read books.
+Also like watch movies, TV shows, anime, play games, listen to music, read books.
 I'm passionate about studying new features in Cloud and Network technologies.

 - 🎓 **Education:** I have a bachelor's degree in "Operation of transport and technological machines and complexes"
 - 💼 **Experience:** I have experience in Java automation testing about 1.5 years.